mBogu142857/Reiswaage/README.md

 The app was written with the MATLAB app designer, and exported as app installation file to share.
 This installation file is shared here, as well, but a MATLAB license is necessary for use.

-For more details, see the Wiki page of this repository.
+For more details, see the Wiki page of this repository (https://github.com/mbogu142857/Reiswaage).